gilch/hissp/docs/style_guide.rst

 Code was made for the human, not only for the machine, otherwise we'd all be writing programs in binary.
+Style is not merely a matter of aesthetics.
+Consistency lifts a burden from the mind, and, with experience, improves human performance.
+Style is a practical matter.

 Code is written once, and rewritten many times.
-It is *read* much more than it is written.
+It is *read* much more than it is written, and often by multiple individuals, so it is that much more important to make code easy to read and edit than to write.

-*Readability counts.*

 To the uninitiated, Lisp is an unreadable homogenous ball of mud.
 Lots of Irritating Superfluous Parentheses.
 That's L.I.S.P.

-How can *anyone* even *read* that?
+*How can anyone even read that?*

+Consistency.
+Experience.
-Well, I'll let you in on the secret:
+I'll let you in on the secret:

-Real Lispers don't actually count the brackets.
+   *Real Lispers don't count the brackets.*

 It's true.

 Don't Count the Brackets